Ziock Building

-History
+Early history

 William H. Ziock, Sr. was a woolen goods maker in Hattingen, Germany who immigrated to St. Louis, Missouri in 1847.
 He rose to take over operations of the St. Charles Textile Mill.
 In the 1880s, the company was contracted to provide the Rockford Mitten Company with yarn.
 The two companies eventually merged, bringing Ziock to Rockford, Illinois.
 Ziock's son, William Jr., took over operations after his death.
 He expanded the company, selling wares under the B-Z-B Knitting, Ziock Paper Box Company, and King Company names.

 In 1912, Ziock announced plans to build a ten-story building for B-Z-B Knitting operations.
 In 1913, Ziock decided to house all four of his companies in the new structure in an effort to improve efficiency.
 The building opened in late 1913, becoming Rockford's tallest building.
 By 1919, Ziock was seeking bids for an addition.
 In 1920, the thirteen-story addition was completed.
 Operations were successful enough to launch three subsidiaries: Beloit Hosiery in Seneca Falls, New York; Tenn-Rock Hosiery in McMinnville, Tennessee; and Manchester Mills, Inc. in Manchester, Tennessee.
 Production for the Ziock enterprises was slowed with the onset of World War II, as Japan had been their primary provider of silk.
 Furthermore, the labor shortages from the war greatly reduced the amount of product that could be manufactured.
 Ziock died in 1957 and the struggling company was dissolved.

 However, the building continued to see use from a different source.
 The Aldeen Company rented space in the building in 1928 to produce hardware.
 Gedor and Ruben Aldeen came from Sweden in 1907 and founded the company in 1928.
 In the 1930s, they changed their name to the American Cabinet Hardware Corporation.
 In 1940, after years of sustained success despite overall economic hardship, the company combined the words Rockford and American to become Amerock, and used the name in their branding.
 In 1946, they purchased the Ziock building and operated on all thirteen floors.
 The company built the final, six-story addition to the building in 1950.